The EcoSport, Ford's most compact SUV, still has an appeal for the right kind of customer. Jonathan Crouch reports

 The Ford EcoSport uses tried and tested Fiesta mechanicals to offer buyers a small SUV with added ride height and chunky good looks.
-Now it's got a more efficient 1.5-litre EcoBlue diesel engine, sleeker styling and a much classier interior with more sophisticated infotainment technology.
-In short, it's a far better product all-round.
+Now it's got a trendy 'Active' lifestyle variant too.

 Ford didn't rush into bringing us a supermini-based Crossover model.
 Indeed, the market was awash with the things by the time the brand brought us its own take in this genre, the Fiesta-based EcoSport, in the Spring of 2014.
 Even so, there were signs that all was not quite right with the product planning.
 Early buyers questioned the car's refinement, its driving dynamics, its interior and the need to drive around with a huge great spare wheel hanging off the back of the tailgate.
 Fortunately though, Ford was listening.
-So, the brand has been continually moving to rejuvenate the car.
-In 2015, tweaks to the suspension improved the ride, plus buyers got the option to do without the rear-mounted spare wheel.
-In 2016, a pokier 140PS 1.0-litre EcoBoost petrol engine was added in at the top of the range.
-A year on from that, the EcoSport was more fundementally revised, with sleeker exterior looks, an all-new cabin and a fresh 1.5-litre EcoBlue diesel engine, all of this creating the rejuvenated model line-up we're going to look at here.
-As before, the chunky looks offer up a bit of Amazonian attitude, even if in truth, this car is more CBeebies than SAS in its take on hostile streetlife.
+So, the brand updated the car in both 2015 and 2016, before fundementally changing it in 2018 to create the version we're looking at here.
+As before, the chunky looks offer up a bit of Amazonian attitude, even if in truth, this car is more Cbeebies than SAS in its take on hostile streetlife.
 Let's check it out.

-The EcoSport's styling has been brought more into line with the look of Ford's larger SUVs, the Kuga and the Edge.
-A more sculpted bonnet with a central bulge delivers a cleaner front-end appearance and the front-end design is now dominated by a smarter trapezoidal grille design and distinctive angular headlights that incorporate LED daytime running lights.
+The EcoSport's styling at the time of its 2018 facelift was brought more into line with the look of Ford's larger SUVs.
+A sculpted bonnet with a central bulge delivers a clean front-end appearance and the front-end design is dominated by a smart trapezoidal grille design and distinctive angular headlights that incorporate LED daytime running lights.
 Angular fog light housings complete a front three quarter profile that was apparently inspired by the straps of a rucksack and was designed to reflect an adventurous character.
-The EcoSport's rear bumper and tail light designs have also been revised to deliver a cleaner, more sculpted appearance.
-Customers can continue to choose a boot-mounted spare wheel option.
-Inside, there are easier to use controls and soft-touch materials, plus a new centre console featuring fewer buttons.
-New seats designs improve long distance comfort and there's an optional adjustable interior lighting system that can be set to one of seven colours.
-Smart stowage solutions include a new height adjustable boot floor that can be raised to provide concealed storage, or lowered to increase luggage capacity to 334 litres.
-That new centre console features a built-in folding, sliding passenger armrest with a storage compartment ideal for tablet computers or snacks.
-That side-hinged tailgate still accesses a load space that Ford reckons is big enough to swallow a 560-litre washing machine - once the 60/40 split rear seats are folded, that is.
+The EcoSport's rear bumper and tail light designs also deliver a clean, sculpted appearance.
+Inside, you get an 8-inch SYNC centre-dash infotainment screen which features navigation, 'Apple CarPlay'/'Android Auto' smart-phone mirroring.
+The rear seat of an EcoSport is a surprisingly pleasant place to be thanks not only to the high, airy roofline but also to the fact that the rear seats are set slightly above those in the front for a better view out.
+At the back, that side-hinged tailgate still accesses a load space that Ford reckons is big enough to swallow a 560-litre washing machine - once the 60/40 split rear seats are folded, that is.